aedandan/distributed-sugarscape/DISTRIBUTED-README.md

 conda activate cctools-env

-Alternatively, or run the assocated Make command specified later in this document
+Alternatively, run the assocated Make command specified later in this document.
+If that command fails, these commands are confirmed to work when run individually.

 Note: the last line above is required once every session to establish the cctools environment and guarantee correct behavior.